avi12/youtube-auto-hd/README.md

       <!--suppress HtmlDeprecatedAttribute -->
       <img align="top" src="https://user-images.githubusercontent.com/6422804/167670341-a0cae554-e922-40b3-b8ed-7bec1ebf17bc.png" alt="Choose zip from storage">
       </details>
-   4. Select the ZIP in the Download folder
+   4. Select the ZIP in the TestYTHD folder
    5. To reload, you must first remove the extension and then repeat steps 2-4
    6. To debug, enter `chrome://inspect/#devices`